 Avoid copying strategies out of context: Whichever strategy your competitor is using to get a competitive advantage in the search or social platforms, learn from it, but don’t copy it outright.

 Here’s a typical example: I publish valuable infographics on Quick Sprout every Friday.
 Each infographic usually generates up to 41,000 visitors and over 400 backlinks.
 Thirty-eight domain names recently linked to my infographics.

 Publishing infographics on Friday is my internal control strategy, but it may not work well for your brand or your email subscribers.
 That’s why you don’t want to copy my exact strategy as the rule – because it’s not.

 Step #4: Discovering viable keywords from competitors

 If you want a clear picture of your competitors’ online strategy, it is essential to do keyword research.
 You can use what you find to uncover search rank, content strategy, optimization for user intent using long tail keywords and more.

 So, how do you discover viable long-tail keywords from competitors that can help you get more traffic and market share, and improve your brand awareness?

-Step three: Click the “keyword ideas” tab, to reveal your competitor’s best keywords.
+Step #2: Click “keywords” in the left sidebar to reveal your competitor’s best keywords.